FusionAuth/fusionauth-site/site/_posts/2021-04-08-open-source-auth-considerations.md

 ### Maintenance Responsibility

 In a true open-source solution, the "community" is responsible for submitting fixes they want to see included in the project.
-Feature requests from the community tend to need to be contributed to by the community itself, meaning you as the customer bear more of the maintenance burden.
+Feature requests from the community tend to be contributed to by the community itself.
+This means customers bear more of the maintenance burden, as part of that community.
 The amount of testing done for a new release varies based on the effort the community puts forth.

 On the flip side, it could mean you have more say in the product roadmap if you're able to contribute fixes in a way that is acceptable to the community.
 Heck, you could even pay a developer to spend most of their day writing code for this system, which would buy you a lot of influence.
 Consider how much bandwidth your team has to contribute to this process; it might be a dealbreaker.

-You can also, if you need to, make a change in your own version of the project.
+You can also make a change in your own version of the project.
 You can then submit it to the maintainers.
 If it meets their quality standards and goal for the project, it can be integrated; this is also known as upstreaming.
 However, if it doesn't get incorporated, you are stuck supporting a critical feature and making sure that future releases don't break it.

 ### Security Responsibility